Project ECHO Leads The Way In Online Training For Local Care Homes

 Working with the Humber, Coast and Vale Health and Care Partnership, in April 2020 Dove House Hospice launched the local Project ECHO by providing vital training to care home staff across Hull and East Yorkshire.

-Following the outbreak, plans to engage with care homes and develop a syllabus of training was delayed but the team continued to engage with the care home community and soon joined the Hull and East Riding CCGs’ and the Councils’ emergency response to the pandemic.
+Following the COVID-19 outbreak, plans to engage with care homes and develop a syllabus of training was delayed but the team continued to engage with the care home community and soon joined the Hull and East Riding CCGs’ and the Councils’ emergency response to the pandemic.

 By facilitating over 50 online training sessions, Project ECHO helped train 335 members of staff from 112 care homes in the safe use of PPE and how to keep their homes clean.